Giannis returns, Bucks cool off surging Hawks 120-109

 TIP-INS

-Bucks: Lopez had 19 points and 12 rebounds. … Connaughton made four 3-pointers and finished with 14 points.
+Bucks: Lopez had 19 points and 12 rebounds. … Connaughton made four 3-pointers and finished with 14 points. … Milwaukee had a 58-46 edge on the boards.

-Hawks: F Danilo Gallinari missed his third straight game with a foot injury. … Atlanta also played again without John Collins, De’Andre Hunter and Cam Reddish, all out with longer-term injuries.
+Hawks: F Danilo Gallinari missed his third straight game with a foot injury. … Atlanta also played again without John Collins, De’Andre Hunter and Cam Reddish, all out with longer-term injuries. … C Clint Capela had 16 points and 16 rebounds, but no other Hawks player had more than six rebounds.

 UP NEXT